How to attach PDF files to Gravity Forms email notifications

 A button labeled 'Enable download URL'

-Now that we have successfully activated GravityExport, we can start configuring our PDF report!
+Now you can configure the PDF report.
 The first thing to do is configure the download settings.
 You’ll see three important sections here.

 The GravityExport feed settings